qmarcou/IGoR/README.md

 # Dependencies

++ GCC (sufficiently recent to work with C++11 standards and OpenMP 3.8)
 + GSL library : currently working on shipping it with IGoR
 + jemalloc (optional although recommended for full parallel proficiency)

 # Install

 ## Linux
-Widely tested on several Debian related distros
+Widely tested on several Debian related distros.
+Install gcc/g++ if not already installed.

 ## MacOS
+MacOS is shipped with another compiler (Clang) when installing Xcode that is called upon calling gcc and is not supporting OpenMP.
+In order to use gcc and compile with it an OpenMP application you will first need to download Macports and install gcc from there.

 * Summary of set up